 Walk Off the Earth singer Sarah Blackwood kicked off U.S. flight over crying son

-'My little 2-year-old crying son was a big threat,' says pregnant singer from Burlington, Ont.
+'My little two-year-old crying son was a big threat,' pregnant singer from Burlington, Ont. says

-Pregnant singer-songwriter Sarah Blackwood from Walk Off the Earth is baffled that she was kicked off a United Airlines flight heading from San Francisco to Vancouver because her toddler wouldn't stop crying.
+Pregnant singer-songwriter Sarah Blackwood from Walk Off the Earth is seeking compensation for being kicked off a United Airlines flight in San Francisco because her toddler wouldn't stop crying.

 Just got kicked off a <a href="https://twitter.com/united">@united</a> flight because my son was crying really loud.
 Stayed calm but overall <a href="https://twitter.com/hashtag/Discrimination?src=hash">#Discrimination</a> <a href="https://twitter.com/hashtag/motherhaters?src=hash">#motherhaters</a> <a href="https://twitter.com/united">@united</a>—@SarahBlackwood1